All Episodes

 It's white guilt.

-And what I'm trying to tell you is young people who have nothing to do with any of this.
+And what I'm trying to tell you is young people have nothing to do with any of this.

-Their guilt is running out, and you can't escape the violent murder rate.
+Their guilt is running out and you can't escape the violent murder rate.

 You can't escape them losing opportunities and being blamed for being racist when they're not.